Highlander (franchise): Highlander: The Series (1992–1998)

 In 1992, a television spin-off was developed, entitled Highlander: The Series.
 It was shown in syndication from October 3, 1992, to May 16, 1998.
 The series was an offshoot of the 1986 feature film but with one major difference: immortals still exist post-1985.
 The first episode of season 2 confirmed the events of the original Highlander film still happened in the TV series continuity but that Connor's battle with the Kurgan was not the Gathering and he did not win the Prize, since in this version there were many other immortals still alive on Earth in 1985.
 The series introduced the Watchers, an organization of mortals who observe and record the lives of immortals.

 Adrian Paul starred as Duncan MacLeod, another immortal from the same clan as Connor, born decades later.
 Soon after Duncan realizes he is immortal, Connor finds him and trains him for years before they both part ways.
-Christopher Lambert reprised his role as Connor Macleod for the first episode and was mentioned again in several subsequent episodes.
+Christopher Lambert reprised his role as Connor MacLeod for the first episode and was mentioned again in several subsequent episodes.
 The series originally featured Alexandra Vandernoot as Duncan's love Tessa Noël and Stan Kirsch as his young friend Richie Ryan.
 Other series regulars included Philip Akin as Charlie DeSalvo, Jim Byrnes as Joe Dawson, Lisa Howard as Anne Lindsey, Michel Modo as the comedic character Maurice, and Peter Wingfield as the immortal Methos.
 Roger Daltrey of The Who made recurring appearances as Duncan's immortal friend Hugh Fitzcairn, while Elizabeth Gracen made frequent appearances as Duncan's old friend and occasional love interest Amanda Darieux, an immortal thief whose popularity led to her being the star of the spin-off series Highlander: The Raven.

 Over its six-year run, the series had many notable guest stars including Joan Jett, Vanity, Richard Moll, Traci Lords, Sheena Easton, "Rowdy" Roddy Piper, Nia Peeples, Rae Dawn Chong, Eric McCormack, Sandra Bernhard, Claudia Christian and Ron Perlman.
 The show was co-produced in syndication by international partners including Gaumont, RTL Plus (Germany), Rysher Distribution (United States), Reteitalia Productions (Italy), Amuse Video (Japan) and TF1 (France).
-The series had high ratings internationally.
-However, the ratings fell during the show's last two seasons and it ended in 1998 after six years.
+The series had high ratings internationally, but the ratings fell during the show's last two seasons and it ended in 1998 after six years.

-In 2008, a 17-minute reunion special simply titled "Reunion" was filmed starring Peter Wingfield, Elizabeth Gracen, and Jim Byrnes reprising their roles for a short story taking place roughly ten years after the end of the series.
-Filming took place at producer Peter Davis's beach home with the actors volunteering in their roles.
-The plot involved Methos planning to marry a mortal woman, while Amanda reflects on her life and ambitions, and Joe Dawson adjusts to being retired from active Watcher duty.